strongbox/strongbox-docs/Getting-Started-With-Persistence.md

             final StringBuilder sb = new StringBuilder("MyEntity{");
             sb.append("property='").append(property).append('\'');
             sb.append('}');

             return sb.toString();
         }
     }

-## Creating DAO layer
+## Creating a DAO Layer

-You will need to create at least repository and service classes to take advantages of [spring-data-orientdb](https://github.com/orientechnologies/spring-data-orientdb) code generation.
+You will need to create at least a repository and service classes to take advantage of [spring-data-orientdb](https://github.com/orientechnologies/spring-data-orientdb)'s code generation.

-For the repository class (don't forget, interface is also class in Java) you will need to follow this rules:
+For the repository class, (don't forget that the interface is also a class in Java), you will need to follow this rules:
-* extend Spring Configuration with package name where your repository classes are defined for current module to make repositories observable using `@EnableOrientRepositories` annotation:
+* Extend Spring Configuration with the package name that your repository classes are defined for the current module to make repositories observable using the `@EnableOrientRepositories` annotation:

 `@EnableOrientRepositories(basePackages = "org.carlspring.strongbox.repository")`

-* put `@Transactional` on the top of the repository interface
+* Annotate the repository interface with the `@Transactional` annotation
-* let your interface to extend `OrientRepository<MyEntity>`
+* Let your interface to the `OrientRepository<MyEntity>` class
-* _optional_ - define any other methods according to Spring Data possibilities to generate respective service code (take a look at the example below)
+* _Optional_ - define any other methods according to the Spring Data possibilities to generate the respective service code (take a look at the example below).

-The complete code example for the repository class could looks like the following:
+The complete code example for the repository class should look something like this:

     package org.carlspring.strongbox.users.repository;